locutusjs/locutus/_octopress/source/functions/date/index.markdown

   // +   bugfixed by: omid (http://phpjs.org/functions/380:380#comment_137122)
   // +      input by: Martin
   // +      input by: Alex Wilson
+  // +      input by: Haravikk
+  // +   improved by: Theriault
   // +   bugfixed by: Chris (http://www.devotis.nl/)
   // %        note 1: Uses global: php_js to store the default timezone
   // %        note 2: Although the function potentially allows timezone info (see notes), it currently does not set